The Cometeers: The Cometeers

 The heroes land on a mysterious asteroid - the base of a brilliant scientist (but they also find traces of the Cometeers having preceded them).
 Jay Kalam finds an encrypted journal, which he endeavors to decipher.
-Bob Star once again sees the girl – this time the girl becomes real and joins him by using a kind of teleportation.
+Bob Star once again sees the girl – this time, the girl becomes real and joins him by using a kind of teleportation.
 She speaks a language unknown to the Legionnaires.
-She is desperate to tell them something, but all they understand is her name – Kay Nymidee.
+She is desperate to tell them something, but they only understand her name – Kay Nymidee.

 The asteroid is drawn into the green comet.
-It is really no comet, but a vast structure filled with planetoids and an artificial sun.
-Giles Habibula, who was once a thief and an expert lock-breaker, finds a hidden cache of fuel and with it the four Legionnaires and Kay fly the Halcyon Bird to the main comet planetoid, where are captured by Cometeers.
+It is really no comet, but a vast structure filled with planetoids and an artificial star.
+Giles Habibula, who was once a thief and an expert lock-breaker, finds a hidden cache of fuel, and with it, the four Legionnaires and Kay fly the Halcyon Bird to the main comet planetoid, where they are captured by Cometeers.

 They are thrown into a prison ship along with hundreds of other humans.
-Kalam suddenly recognizesthe language that Kay Nymidee speaks.
-She is a descendant of the Spanish crew of a research spaceship captured by Cometeers, centuries earlier.
+Kalam suddenly recognizes the language that Kay Nymidee speaks.
+She is a descendant of the Spanish crew of a research spaceship captured by Cometeers centuries earlier.
 She knows that in the center of the main planetoid is a weapon that can destroy the incorporeal Cometeers.
-Bob Star is able to rouse the prisoners to revolt; they seize the prison ship and bring the Legionnaires and Kay to the central planetoid.
+Bob Star can rouse the prisoners to revolt; they seize the prison ship and bring the Legionnaires and Kay to the central planetoid.
 After many challenges, they enter the locked chamber holding the weapon, where they find ... an empty box!

 The ruler of the Cometeers arrives, along with Stephen Orco, who has been transformed into a Cometeer.
 They plan to kill the humans.
 Kalam stalls for time.
-He reveals to Steven Orco that Orco is an android, an artificial person, created on the mysterious asteroid by the exiled scientist Eldo Arruni.
-Realizing what a dangerous being he had created, Arruni placed Orco in a capsule and sent it into space.
-While Jay Kalam stalls, Giles Habibula is seeking to open a hidden compartment in the box.
-He does so, and inside he finds a mysterious weapon, which he passes to Bob Star.
-Star, now knowing that Orco is not human, overcomes his Iron Confessor conditioning and by means of the weapon destroys both Orco and all the Cometeers.
+He reveals to Steven Orco that Orco is an android, an artificial person created on the mysterious asteroid by the exiled scientist Eldo Arruni.
+Realizing what a dangerous being he had made, Arruni placed Orco in a capsule and sent it into space.
+While Jay Kalam stalls, Giles Habibula seeks to open a hidden compartment in the box.
+He does so, and inside, he finds a mysterious weapon, which he passes to Bob Star.
+Now knowing that Orco is not human, Star overcomes his Iron Confessor conditioning and destroys both Orco and all the Cometeers by means of the weapon.

 With the Cometeers vanquished, their alien slaves are no longer hostile to the humans.
 All captured humans are freed: Bob Star's parents are found safe and sound among them.
 With the death of Orco, AKKA is once more a force that can be used to protect humankind.
 The slaves of the Cometeers agree to take the comet beyond the Solar System.
 Bob Star introduces Kay to his mother, and names her his bride-to-be.
 Giles finds Hal Samdu and encourages him to come along to “see if we can’t find some proper human food and drink – “.